 As I said, I'm not deciding this for all cases in the future.
 This is an S case.
 But I am assuming that I can look at the evidence that they give me in the form of their testimony.
 So I will look both at the administrative record in this case and at the testimony of both Mr. and Mrs. Fatty.

-Id. at \4-5.
+Id. at 4-5; see also Bacigalupi v.
+Comm'r, 2022 U.S. Tax Ct.
+LEXIS 600 (concluding that testimony given by taxpayer during the Tax Court proceeding in support of her claim for relief is newly discovered evidence).
 For further reading about Fatty, see Leslie Book, The Fatty Rule for Post TFA Innocent Spouse Cases?
-An Early Look at the Otherwise Unavailable Evidence Exception, PROCEDURALLY TAXING (May 4, 2021), https://procedurallytaxing.com/the-fatty-rule-for-posttfa-innocent-spouse-cases-an-early-look-at-the-otherwise-unavailable-evidence-exception/.
+An Early Look at the Otherwise Unavailable Evidence Exception, PROCEDURALLY TAXING (May 4, 2021), https://procedurallytaxing.com/the-fatty-rule-for-post-tfa-innocent-spouse-cases-an-early-look-at-the-otherwise-unavailable-evidence-exception/.
+For further reading about the Bacigalupi case, see John R. Leavins & Vinita Ramaswamy, The Impact of Changes to the Innocent Spouse Rules, 178 TAX NOTES FED.
+39, 41 (2023) (pointing out that the "introduction of [Bacigalupi's] testimony became critical to the final decision in the case.
+The statements made in the testimony contradicted the IRS position.
+Under the abuse of discretion review, the disagreement would not have mattered, but it substantially affected the result under the de novo review.").